 Fans of numbers will be pleased to hear that they now have their own social network.
 I’m not sure if I mean than numbers do, or fans of numbers do, but either way Meterfy is a newly launched internet website on which you can share, and discover, a huge quantity of numbers – statistics, constants, totals, averages and molar masses abound.

-The next issue of the Carnival of Mathematics, rounding up blog posts from the month of February, and compiled by John Golden, is now online at Math Hombre.
+The next issue of the Carnival of Mathematics, rounding up blog posts from the month of March, and compiled by Tony Mann, is now online at Tony’s Maths Blog.

 The Carnival rounds up maths blog posts from all over the internet, including some from our own Aperiodical.
 See our Carnival of Mathematics page for more information.